Miloš Forman: 1975–1989

-Hair (1979)

-The success of One Flew Over the Cuckoo's Nest allowed Forman to direct his long-planned film version of Hair in 1979, a rock musical based on the Broadway musical by James Rado, Gerome Ragni, and Galt MacDermot.
+Arthur Knight, film critic of The Hollywood Reporter declared in his review, "With One Flew Over the Cuckoo’s Nest, Forman takes his rightful place as one of our most creative young directors.
+His casting is inspired, his sense of milieu is assured, and he could probably wring Academy Award performances from a stone."
+The success of One Flew Over the Cuckoo's Nest allowed Forman to direct his long-planned film version of Hair in 1979, a rock musical based on the Broadway musical by James Rado, Gerome Ragni and Galt MacDermot.
 The film starred Treat Williams, John Savage and Beverly D'Angelo.
 It was disowned by the writers of the original musical, and, although it received positive reviews, it did not do well financially.

-1980s

-Ragtime (1981)

-It is a 1981 American drama film directed by Miloš Forman, based on the 1975 historical novel Ragtime by E.L.
+In 1981, he directed Ragtime, the American drama based on the 1975 historical novel Ragtime by E.L.
 Doctorow.

-Amadeus (1984)

-Forman's next important achievement was an adaptation of Peter Shaffer's Amadeus.
-Retelling the story of Wolfgang Amadeus Mozart and Antonio Salieri, it starred Tom Hulce, Elizabeth Berridge, and F. Murray Abraham.
-The film was internationally acclaimed and won eight Oscars, including Best Picture, Best Director, and Best Actor (for Abraham).
+Forman's next important achievement was Amadeus (1984), an adaptation of Peter Shaffer's play of the same name.
+Retelling the story of Wolfgang Amadeus Mozart and Antonio Salieri, it starred Tom Hulce, Elizabeth Berridge and F. Murray Abraham.
+The film was internationally acclaimed and won eight Oscars, including Best Picture, Best Director and Best Actor (for Abraham).
+Chicago Sun-Times film critic Roger Ebert praised the film, writing: "Amadeus is a magnificent film, full and tender and funny and charming -- and, at the end, sad and angry, too, because in the character of Salieri it has given us a way to understand not only greatness, but our own lack of it".

-Valmont (1989)

-Forman's adaptation of Pierre Choderlos de Laclos's novel Les Liaisons dangereuses had its premiere on 17 November 1989.
-Another film adaptation by Stephen Frears from the same source material had been released the previous year and overshadowed Forman's adaptation.
-The film starred Colin Firth, Meg Tilly, and Annette Bening.
+Forman's adaptation, Valmont (1989) of Pierre Choderlos de Laclos's novel Les Liaisons dangereuses had its premiere on 17 November 1989.
+Another film adaptation by Stephen Frears from the same source material had been released the previous year, and overshadowed Forman's adaptation.
+The film starred Colin Firth, Meg Tilly and Annette Bening.
+The film received mixed reviews with critic of the Los Angeles Times Sheila Benson, praising its gorgeous costumes, but noting its inferior quality to Dangerous Liaisons.
+She wrote: "Valmont is gorgeous, and for a while you can coast on its costumes and production details....But to consider Valmont in the light of Baudelaire’s words on Les Liaisons Dangereuses--”This book, if it burns, must burn like ice”—is to see just how far down this ice has been watered."